 Have a Plan When Going On Vacation With Kids

 The less down time you have on vacation with kids, the less likely the boredom monster will creep up and start asking for an iPhone.
-That doesn’t mean that every waking minute needs to be planned out in advance, but having an agenda and knowing what activities you will be doing each day can help children stay motivated and engaged.
+That doesn’t mean that every waking minute needs an agenda.
+However, having a plan and knowing what activities you will be doing each day can help children stay motivated and engaged.
 Before you leave for your trip, research things to do in the area that are child friendly.
 Talking to your children about what they would like to do can make them feel more invested and less likely to revert to wanting that screen time to fill in the blanks.

 Build Excitement for Screen Time

 This may sound counterintuitive, but if your scheduled block of screen time is at the end of the day, you can build excitement for both that coveted hour as well as for whatever is planned for the day.
 Challenge children to take pictures of themselves participating in vacation activities.
 During their scheduled screen time, they can share those pictures with friends!

 If the expectation is that screen time is on hold for the day, then parents need to follow the rule as well.
 Avoid checking texts and emails, looking at social media, and scrolling the internet.
 If you are expecting a work communication that can’t wait, be sure to let your children know in advance so they understand the expectations.
 Setting the example and following the rules yourself, will help your children to adhere to the guidelines with the least amount of resistance.